About Me

 AI Usage Policy

-I use AI-powered code editors such as Copilot on occasion to learn a new framework such as next.js or to help refactor code to improve a piece of software I'm working on.
+I use AI-powered code editors such as Copilot on occasion to learn a new framework or to help refactor code to improve a piece of software I'm working on.
 It's a very useful way to upgrade old codebases, as I demonstrated here.
 However, I do not use AI to write blogposts or newsletter articles.
-I have used AI art generators such as Midjourney, enhanced in Canva, to build header images, and cite the usage.
-I don't subscribe to Midjourney and don't generate novel images there, but look at images others have created and use them to create amusing images on occasion for article headers, especially for my (currently dormant) newsletter on LinkedIn.
+I do not generate AI "art" as I believe it is not art, but rather copyright infringement.
+I use photos enhanced in Canva to build header images, and cite licenses where possible, preferring to use Creative Commons works.